 In this paper, we obtain a closed-form formula for an approximation to the optimal portfolio in a small-time horizon, where the underlying stochastic volatility model is driven by an $ n $-dimensional Brownian motion.
 At first, we derive an HJB equation including the correlations among the standard Brownian motions.
+Similar to the observation of \cite{Kumar}, we note that the well-posedness of the associated HJB equation is not established.
+Consequently, we do not assume the value function is a classical solution of the HJB equation.
+(It is also worth noting that without assuming the value function satisfies the HJB equation, in \cite{Nadtochiy}, it is proved that the integral of the viscosity solution of the marginal HJB equation is indeed the value function.)

 For the optimization of portfolios, we choose the Jacobi method in order to apply the smallest number of approximations.
 Then we approximate the value function using the first-order terms of expansion of the utility function in the powers of time $ (t) $ to the horizon $ (T) $ (i.e., in the powers of $ T - t $).
 We control the error of this approximation using the second-order terms of expansion of the utility function.
 After dimension reduction, it is shown that the approximation of value function agrees with the primary result in \cite{Kumar}.
 This demonstrates that the proposed $ n $-dimensional model in this paper includes all of the advantages of the corresponding $ 1 $-dimensional model in the literature.
 We also generate a close-to-optimal portfolio near the time to horizon $ (T - t) $ using the first-order approximation of the utility function.
 The error is controlled by the square of the time to horizon $ (T - t)^2 $.